felipearaujolima/Image-Analysis-Course/README.md

 Github repository for the image analysis course given by Alexandre Falcao at Unicamp.
 Here, you will find:
-* Fundamentals of Image Processing - important step for image analysis and computer vision.
+* Fundamentals of Image Processing
 * Image Filtering by connected operators
 * Graph-based image segmentation
 * Introduction to image representation